-Looking for a more expensive guide to Penang, Malaysia?
+Looking for a more extensive guide to Penang, Malaysia that covers for than just street food?
 For tips on where to stay, where to eat (vegan food), where to work and where to work out check out my post Vegan Penang Guide: Did Georgetown, Malaysia Live Up to the Hype?

 Steamed Buns (Bao)

 While I’ve certainly been to places with bao before, they always somehow flew under my radar.
 Not this time.
 I am officially OBSESSED!
 Especially the red bean ones, omg.

 How to find bao?
 I found two three places I frequented, one on Kimberley Street, one in front of EE Beng Vegetarian Restaurant and one on Church Street (between Penang Street and Beach Street).
 Just look for the bao steamer cases out front like in the picture below.

 Bao are more of a morning and afternoon thing, you won’t find them at night.
 I usually ate them for breakfast!
 Some will have meat, the red bean is vegan and most places will usually have a savory vegetarian one.

 My friend Amelie from Mostly Amelie told me to look out for these.
 After some searching I found this stand, Pan Cake and Steam Rice Cake Stand, that’s open from 6:30 – 11pm on Google Maps.
 They are awesome and everything is accidentally vegan.
 They spoke enough English to talk me through the ingredients and it’s pretty much rice flour, sugar, coconut and coconut milk.